 Boulder, CO is widely recognized as a scenic haven with something for everyone.
 From nature lovers and outdoor sports enthusiasts to foodies and patrons of the arts and entertainment, residents and tourists love Boulder’s charm.
-When it comes to the diverse range of luxury Boulder-area neighborhoods, homebuyers have a wide selection to choose from to find their ideal fit.
+When it comes to the diverse range of luxury Boulder-area neighborhoods, homebuyers, with the help of a Boulder realtor, have a wide selection to choose from.
 Whether searching for the privacy and security of a gated community or the personality of a historic neighborhood, Boulder has a lot to offer.
-Take a look at our list below for the best luxury communities in Boulder!
+Take a look below, as our Boulder real estate agents list the best luxury communities in Boulder!

 The Boulder neighborhood of Carolyn Heights is often described as an “urban oasis” with the ideal combination of a central location in the heart of Boulder and the effortless tranquility of sprawling lots and lush landscaping.

 Located just north of Downtown Boulder, the Carolyn Heights neighborhood provides a convenient commute to high-end restaurants, quaint coffee shops, grocery stores, and additional businesses.
 Pedestrian and bike paths are located nearby for daily runs or rides.
 Take a short walk to Parkside Park or Catalpa Park for an afternoon of fresh air and exercise.